 - 3/4 cup saltine cracker crumbs

 - 1/4 cup finely chopped red bell pepper

 - 1 egg, beaten

 - In a large bowl, place the salmon and cracker crumbs; set aside.

 - In a heavy skillet over medium heat, cook onion and red bell pepper in olive oil until tender.

 - Add the vegetables to the salmon and cracker crumbs in bowl and mix gently.
 Add dill weed, egg, and lemon juice and mix gently.

 - Form the salmon mixture into four patties using your hands.
 At this point, you can cover the patties and refrigerate for a couple of hours before you finish cooking them.

-- Add more olive oil and a bit of butter to the same skillet and reheat over medium heat.
+- Add 1 tablespoon olive oil and a bit of butter to the same skillet and reheat over medium heat.

 - Add the cold salmon patties to the skillet when butter melts.
 Cook patties for 3-4 minutes on each side until golden brown and hot.
 Serve immediately.